yikhuen/yikhuen.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Paper Title Number 3"
+title: "Project 3"
-collection: publications
+collection: projects
 category: manuscripts
-permalink: /publication/2015-10-01-paper-title-number-3
+permalink: /projects/2015-10-01-paper-title-number-3
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'
 date: 2015-10-01
 venue: 'Journal 1'